Cherise Roberts: 2006–2009: Booty Luv

 In late 2006, the video for "Boogie 2nite" was sent to top music channels and the song was heavily promoted.
 The original dance remix by Seamus Haji was chosen for the song's download and physical releases, while the video was chosen to feature the remix by the group DB Boulevard.
 The song continued its success onto digital music video channels, holding Number one positions on The Hits Most Selected and TMF Hitlist UK.
 The song was released on download format a week before the physical release, and shot to Number 1 on the 3 Download Chart.
-This furthered its success into the UK Singles Chart, where it peaked at Number 19 on download sales before climbing as high as Number 2 following its physical release.
-It also became their first Number 1 single in the UK Dance Charts.
-Spending 17 weeks inside the UK Top 75, the positive response for "Boogie 2nite" resulted in Booty Luv extending their contract with Hed Kandi to four follow up singles and an album.
+This furthered its success into the UK Singles Chart, where it peaked at Number 19 on download sales before climbing as high as number 2 following its physical release.
+It also became their first number 1 single on the UK Dance Chart.
+Spending 17 weeks inside the UK top 75, the positive response for "Boogie 2nite" resulted in Booty Luv extending their contract with Hed Kandi to four follow up singles and an album.
 As of September 2009, the single re-entered the UK Dance Chart at number 31 following on from the popularity of the band's recent single "Say It", three years after its original release.

 In 2007, after taking several months to record their debut album, Booty Luv released the follow-up single "Shine", a cover of the Luther Vandross song on 14 May.
-It was well received by radio and added to the A-List on BBC Radio 1, peaking at Number 17 on the UK Airplay Chart.
-In its first week of release, "Shine" entered the UK Singles Chart at Number 25 on downloads alone, and became the group's second top ten single the following week when it jumped 15 places to Number 10 following its physical release, spending an eventual seven weeks inside the UK Top 40.
-It also managed to hit the top spot on the UK Dance Charts.
+It was well received by radio and added to the A-List on BBC Radio 1, peaking at number 17 on the UK Airplay Chart.
+In its first week of release, "Shine" entered the UK Singles Chart at number 25 on downloads alone, and became the group's second top ten single the following week when it jumped 15 places to number 10 following its physical release, spending an eventual seven weeks inside the UK top 40.
+It also managed to hit the top spot on the UK Dance Chart.